Day 1 - Flight to Namibia

 Includes breakfast, lunch and dinner.

-Your afternoon is free to explore the Swakopmund's curio markets and other attractions.
+After returning to Swakopmund, your afternoon is free to explore the curio markets and other attractions in the picturesque coastal town, with its eclectic mix of European and African culture.
 Dinner is at your own expense tonight; ask your guide to recommend their favourite local restaurant.

 Includes breakfast and lunch.